jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/README.md

 * submarines with the possibility of immersion;
 * exceeding the maximum immersion for a submarine (may result in damage);
 * influence of speed on turning radius;
-* planes and aircraft carriers where you can land and repair the plane;
+* planes and aircraft carriers where you can land, repair the plane and replenish ammunition;
 * the ability to play both an aircraft carrier and an airplane at the same time;
 * planes include a bomber and a torpedo bomber;
 * simplified and normal landing mode on aircraft carriers;
 * several modes of indicating the way to the selected point;
 * showing the way for aircraft to the aircraft carrier that has agreed to land;
+* placing sonar bearings on the game screen (as a facilitation of the game);
 * defining group start positions on the map in land definitions and as separate start position definitions;
 * the ability to save game settings;
 * the ability to save the configuration of AI ships that are to take part in the game;